 - Batteries, a battery charger, and memory cards

 - Laptop with editing software (ideally Adobe Lightroom, as this is used during workshops)

 - A tripod is highly recommended, but not essential

-If you’re interested in wildlife photography, but this photography volunteer project isn’t exactly what you’re looking for, check out our Kruger photo safari (a photography workshop hosted by a National Geographic photographer), or our Maasai Mara photography workshop.
+If you’re interested in wildlife photography, but this photography volunteer project isn’t exactly what you’re looking for, check out our exclusive South African photo safari, guided by wildlife photographer Alan Hewitt.

 Tim was born and raised in Bangor, Northern Ireland, and discovered his love for photography at the ripe old age of 18.
 Studying in his hometown and graduating with a Visual Communication degree from University of Ulster (Belfast 2001), he first started work as a photographer on cruise ships.
 For 5 years, also encompassing forays into video production and stage lighting and management, he has travelled through the Caribbean, Mediterranean, the Baltics, East and West coast of America, the Panama canal and Alaska.
 Since then, he has worked as a freelance photographer with a diverse focus; from portraiture to weddings and commercial work.
 Since 2014, Tim is based in the Greater Kruger area, and has changed his main photography focus to wildlife and landscape.